 As Chief Executive Officer of Mercy Corps, Tjada D’Oyen McKenna leads a global team of over 5,400 humanitarians who provide immediate relief to save lives and livelihoods and work to create transformational change reaching 50 million people in more than 40 countries.
 Previously, she served as Chief Operating Officer of CARE, where she oversaw the organization’s programming and global operations, and as Chief Operating Officer of Habitat for Humanity International.
 Tjada’s career has spanned the private sector, government and the social services sector.

 Tjada can provide expertise and commentary on the biggest international issues making headlines - such as the the impact of the war in Ukraine on the global food crisis, climate change as the biggest threat multiplier to conflict and poverty to refugee crises and conflicts spanning Mercy Corps’ 40+ countries of operation in Latin America, Africa, Asia and the Middle East.
 Tjada is also a recognized authority on food security and hunger.
 She is currently the only African American woman at the helm of an international aid organization.
 She can speak about issues of colonialism and white saviorism in the humanitarian aid and development sector, and of gender, racial and ethnic diversity in C-Suite leadership.
-She can join interviews virtually or in-studio in Atlanta, Georgia.
+She can join interviews virtually or in-studio in Washington, DC.
 To book Tjada as an interview guest, please contact Lynn Hector at email@example.com.